Did you know lavosh is easy to make at home? This thin Middle Eastern cracker bread is the perfect addition to cheese boards.

-Delays, and overflowing recipe databases aside, seriously, these Sesame and Cumin Lavash are well worth your time making.
-It’s simply a matter of mixing all the ingredients together in a bowl and then dividing the dough into 4, rolling it out as thinly as you can manage, cutting and then baking.
-That’s it.
+These Sesame and Cumin Lavosh are well worth your time.
+It's simply a matter of mixing all the ingredients together in a bowl and then dividing the dough into 4, rolling it out as thinly as you can manage, cutting and then baking.
+That's it.
 Even better, you can customise your own flavourings, as I did, with Sesame, Quinoa Flakes and Cumin.

-Do you like Lavash?
-Have you tried making your own Lavash at home?
+Have you tried making your own Lavosh at home?

 - Preheat the oven to 165 celsius (330 Fahrenheit) and line 2 trays with baking paper.